abhitheawesomecoder/laravel-job-board/README.md

 to providers array in *config/app.php*

+Step 4 : Install views and migrations

 run the following command: 'php artisan vendor:publish' you can override the views under the folder: 'views/vendor/abhitheawesomecoder/jobboard'

-Step 4 : Run Migration
+Step 5 : Run Migration

 php artisan migrate